missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 Humans are visual creatures and are quite terrible at reading large amounts of numbers and making sense of them.
 Thus there are many tools for displaying profiler's output in a easier to parse way.

-One common way to display CPU profiling information for sampling profilers is to use a [Flame Graph](http://www.brendangregg.com/flamegraphs.html) which will display a hierarchy of function calls across the Y axis and time taken proportional to the X axis.
-They are also interactive letting you zoom into specific parts of the program and get their stack traces (try clicking in the image below).
+One common way to display CPU profiling information for sampling profilers is to use a [Flame Graph](http://www.brendangregg.com/flamegraphs.html), which will display a hierarchy of function calls across the Y axis and time taken proportional to the X axis.
+They are also interactive, letting you zoom into specific parts of the program and get their stack traces (try clicking in the image below).

 [![FlameGraph](http://www.brendangregg.com/FlameGraphs/cpu-bash-flamegraph.svg)](http://www.brendangregg.com/FlameGraphs/cpu-bash-flamegraph.svg)